jonesrussell/blog-jekyll/_posts/2025-02-16-psr-12-extended-coding-style-guide.md

 ## Next Steps

-In our next post, we'll explore PSR-4, which defines autoloading standards for PHP classes.
+In our next post, we'll explore PSR-13, which defines standards for HTTP message interfaces in PHP.
 Check out our [example repository](https://github.com/yourusername/php-fig-guide/tree/psr-12) for the implementation of these standards.

 ## Resources